SMS Vs. MMS: Understanding Differences

 Text messaging has become a common part of people’s lives.
-Nearly everyone sends text messages multiple times on daily basis.
-With so many messaging apps available on both iOS and Android devices, it is almost a guarantee that you have used couple of them in one way or another.
-Considering majority of mobile text messages are sent from a phone’s default messaging system, in this article we will cover the differences of SMS vs. MMS.
+Nearly everyone sends text messages multiple times on a daily basis.
+With so many messaging apps available on both iOS and Android devices, it is almost a guarantee that you have used a couple of them in one way or another.
+Considering the majority of mobile text messages are sent from a phone’s default messaging system, in this article we will cover the differences of SMS Vs. MMS.

 So what would be the difference in short?